How to Begin Your Senior Living Search

 To start the process, think about what is important to you in a senior home.
 Some top questions to answer include:

+Does it need to be a senior community nearby?
 How close do you want to live to family and friends?

 Do you prefer an urban, suburban or more rural setting?
 Is access to public transportation important to you?